top of page

 Typically made of wood, concrete, or metal, a flume is designed to direct the movement of water for various purposes, such as irrigation, drainage, or transportation.
 Flumes are often found in agricultural settings, where they are used to distribute water to crops or remove excess water from fields.
 They can also be seen in hydroelectric power plants, where they guide water to turbines to generate electricity.
 Flumes can range in size from small, narrow channels to large structures that span significant distances.
 They are engineered with slopes and gradients to ensure a controlled and efficient flow of water.
 Additionally, flumes may feature structures such as weirs, gates, or spillways to regulate and manage the water's movement.

-Example sentences of flume
+Example sentences containing flume

 1. The water park had an exhilarating flume ride that thrilled visitors.